go-to-k/image-scanner-with-trivy/API.md

 - *Type:* number
 - *Default:* 3008

-Custom Resource Memory Size (MB).
+Memory Size (MB) for Scanner Lambda.

 You can specify between `3008` and `10240`.

 If this Construct execution terminates abnormally due to SIGKILL, try a larger size.

-Default value (`3008` MB) is Maximum memory size for default AWS account without quota limit increase.
+Default value (`3008` MB) is Maximum Lambda memory size for default AWS account without quota limit increase.

 ---